Multi-robot task allocation for safe planning against stochastic hazard dynamics: Greedy heuristics

-\textbf{Comparison of the two performance guarantees.} Both guarantees involve the objective evaluated at their initial step as a reference.
-For the forward greedy, this is the empty allocation, which entails that the robots are safe.
-Hence $F\left(\{\emptyset\}_{r \in R}\right)\approx 1$ takes a high value.
-For the reverse greedy, this is the full allocation resulting in a low probability of success $F\left(\{T\}_{r \in R}\right)\approx 0$, since the robots are overwhelmed with the tasks with the increased danger of being contaminated.
-Assuming these values, the guarantees are given by
+\end{theorem} \textbf{Comparison of the two performance guarantees.} Both guarantees involve the objective evaluated at their initial step as a reference.
+For the forward greedy, this is the empty allocation, which entails that the robots are safe with high probability.
+In other words, safety objective $F\left(\{\emptyset\}_{r \in R}\right)\approx 1$ generally takes a high value.
+For the reverse greedy, this is the fully redundant allocation resulting in a low probability of success $F\left(\{T\}_{r \in R}\right)\approx 0$, since the robots are overwhelmed with the tasks and with the increased danger of being contaminated.
+Assuming these values, the guarantees are